eduardogspereira/docs_test/docs/source/index.rst

-Welcome to Truffala User's Guide!
+Welcome to the Truffala User's Guide!
 =================================

 This guide was built to help you with the first steps on Truffala Plataform.